-Part of the old Newton County High School property purchased by the College in 1995, this facility is currently used by the College for the Surgical Technology Program, the Emergency Medical Technician training, a Computer Science Lab, a Physics Lab, academic classes, and office space.
+Part of the old Newton County High School property purchased by the College in 1995, this facility is currently used by the College for the Surgical Technology Program, the Emergency Medical Technician training, a Computer Science Lab, academic classes, and office space.
 This facility is located on South Campus.